 After starting my IMC training at Lyneham, I completed the course and passed the test at Oxford in September 2011.
 The Lyneham club relocated to Kemble (EGBP) when the base closed in the summer of 2011, where it has its own office space and parking area.

 From there, I flew the (very common) PA28 Arrow and Warrior – both four seater aircraft capable of about 130 and 100 knots respectively.
 With endurance of up to 5 hours, both can potentially reach most parts of the country and Northern France in a single hop.
 Being IFR equipped, these aircraft can be flown in cloud if needed (although not normally the preferred choice – it doesn’t have any de-icing equipment and it can get pretty bumpy/uncomfortable).
-I joined the Bristol Aero Club, which had also relocated to Kemble when Filton closed, where I qualified to fly both their PA28s and PS28 Cruisers.
+I joined the Bristol Aero Club, which had also relocated to Kemble when Filton closed, where I qualified to fly both their PA28s and PS28 Cruiser.
 I was the committee member who co-ordinated the relocation of the Bristol Aero Club to Gloucester Airport in February 2017, where it has become very successfully established.

 In July 2013, I bought a share in a Socata Trinidad TB20 based at Gloucester (EGBJ), completed differences training on it, and flew it on a tour to Germany with the family.
 This is a fully IFR equipped single engine aircraft, cruising at 140 knots with a range of 1000 miles at up to 20,000 feet (if oxygen carried) and fitted with the latest Garmin GTN650 avionics that allow auto-pilot coupled GPS and ILS approaches.